lsoft/DpdtInject/README.md

     ;

-//conditional binding example:
+//conditional constant binding example:
 Bind<IA>()
     .WithConstScope(ConstantA2)
     .When(rt => rt.ParentTarget?.TargetType == typeof(B2))
     ;

-//factory example:
+//example of the factory, that will be injected into the proxy:
 Bind<ICalculator>()
     .To<Calculator>()
     .WithSingletonScope()